NIJ is the research, development and evaluation agency of the U.S. Department of Justice.

 - Developing Technology Standards.

-We invest in research across scientific disciplines, including the social and behavioral sciences, physical sciences, engineering and technology, to provide evidence-based knowledge to strengthen the justice system.
+We invest in research across scientific disciplines to provide evidence-based knowledge to strengthen the justice system.
 Researchers, students, and justice professionals have the opportunity to apply for research and development funding through NIJ solicitations, fellowships, and challenges.

 To support our strategic and overarching research goals, we develop strategic research plans on topics within crime and justice that span our three science offices.
-These plans build off of existing research knowledge; input about research needs gathered from practitioners, policymakers, and researchers; and the priorities of Congress and the Administration.
+These plans build off of existing research; input from practitioners, policymakers, and researchers; and the priorities of Congress and the Administration.

 We use two main mechanisms to implement research: funding external research and conducting intramural research.